skinny85/eol-blog/src/articles/2019/end-of-line-gets-a-new-look.md

 Yes, after years of the blog resembling a [GeoCities](https://en.wikipedia.org/wiki/Yahoo!_GeoCities) website from the late 90s, I finally took the time to completely overhaul and modernize all of the page styles.
-The familiar Stone Henge masthead picture with the blue navigation bar are gone, replaced with a responsive, two-column layout complete with my portrait photo.
+The familiar Stonehenge masthead picture with the blue navigation bar are gone, replaced with a responsive, two-column layout complete with my portrait photo.

 The old style has been on the site since it launched in 2014.